geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-04-21/meeting-transcript.md

 And that's, I think, fundamentally what it will be.
 I think we can we can totally do that.
 And like, that's just a question of how to express it.
-But fundamentally, it's just the shape tracker, right?
+But fundamentally, it's just the ShapeTracker, right?
 And like, you want to kind of keep the view as expanded as possible.
 But